MorimaruKida/MorimaruKida.github.io/_posts/2021-02-26-beginning.md

 ---
 layout: post
-title: The dawn of the Kida Soil Science Laboratory
+title: The dawn of the Kida group in the Soil Science Laboratory
 subtitle: at the Department of Applied Biology of Kobe University
 cover-img: /assets/img/sugarman-joe-i2hZtvsvpjQ-unsplash.jpg
 tags: [lab, misc]